zevinal/movie-club-bot/README.md

 ### Notes

 - Uses SQLite for simple storage.
-- You can expand this bot to include listing, removing, and tracking past movie draws.
+- You can expand this bot to include tracking past movie draws.

 ## Contributing